OctopusDeploy/docs/src/pages/docs/deployments/azure/cloud-services/index.md

 ### Upload to a NuGet feed {#DeployingapackagetoanAzureCloudService-UploadtoaNuGetfeed}

 In order to make the NuGet package accessible to Octopus it needs to be uploaded to a [package repository](/docs/packaging-applications/package-repositories).
-The built-in Octopus package repository is accessible from **{{Library > Packages}}** and is a suitable place to upload your Cloud Service NuGet package:
+The built-in Octopus package repository is accessible from **Library ➜ Packages** and is a suitable place to upload your Cloud Service NuGet package:

 ![Package feed](package-feed.png "width=500")